-With the right software, scheduling can be automated to improve workforce utilisation, increase first-time fix rate, maximise efficiency, and allow businesses to complete more jobs per day.
-We’ve covered the 8 essential features for any dynamic scheduling software below, so you know what you’re looking for.
+With the right software, scheduling can be automated to improve workforce utilisation, increase first-time fix rate, maximise efficiency, and allow businesses to complete more jobs per day, but with much less aggro and stress.

-To find the best dynamic scheduling software for your business, you need to consider these 8 features that are essential for any dynamic scheduling software.
+To find the best dynamic scheduling software for your business, you need to consider these 8 features that are essential for any dynamic scheduling software system.

 1. Schedule multiple appointments at once

 Mass scheduling (also known as bulk scheduling) should be a core feature for any dynamic scheduling software.
 Booking multiple jobs in one action is not only the biggest time saver, but it offers the most efficient routing too.
 If your dynamic scheduling software cannot handle booking multiple appointments in one go, then look elsewhere.

 By considering many appointments at once, an automated scheduling system is able to analyse far more possible routes and combinations and therefore find highly efficient schedules for your team.